jdcloudcom/en/documentation/Management/IAM/Policy-Management/Policy-Management.md

 ## Policy Creation

-On the Authorization Policy Management list page, click **Create** to obtain two ways to create a customized policy.
-The first is the visual policy generator, and the second is the JSON policy editor.
+On the Authorization Policy Management list page, click **Create** to obtain three ways to create a customized policy.
+The first is the visual policy generator, the second is the JSON policy editor, and the third is to create policy by tag.

 ![创建策略](../../../../image/IAM/PolicyManagement/创建策略.jpg)